By: Charles G. Monnett III, Esq.

 1. Impact with Skull

-The consistency of the brain is often compared to that of custard.
-The brain sits within the skull surrounded by cerebral spinal fluid which circulates over the brain and spinal cord and cushions the brain from shock.
+The consistency of the brain is often compared to that of Jell-O. It sits within the skull surrounded by cerebral spinal fluid which circulates over the brain and spinal cord and cushions the brain from shock.
 The inside of the skull is not smooth.
 There are many bony prominences or ridges which the brain rests upon, particularly in the lower half of the skull.
-These bony ridges cause injury when the brain rapidly moves over them.

 If the bleeding is severe, such as rupture of a blood vessel, it may require surgical intervention or evacuation.
 These injuries are known as mass lesions.
 The brain is surrounded by the dura, a tough, leathery membrane.
 A epidural hematoma is a lesion that occurs between the dura and the skull.
 A subdural hematoma is a lesion between the dura and the brain.

 Cavitation is the formation of microscopic bubbles within brain tissue as it is pulled away from the skull when the head suddenly stops or accelerates.
 Cavitation occurs when an object moves rapidly through a liquid, such as when the brain moves through cerebral spinal fluid.
 The formation and collapse of these bubbles causes disruption of brain tissue.
 Cavitation injuries occur on the opposite side of the brain from the point of impact.
 They are sometimes referred to as contrecoup injuries.

 3. Rotational Acceleration